jameelmoses/acf-flexible-content-preview/README.md

 ## License

-Advanced Custom Fields: Flexible Content Preview is licensed under the [GPLv3 or later](LICENSE.md).
+Flexible Content Preview for Advanced Custom Fields is licensed under the [GPLv3 or later](LICENSE.md).